 - make up an employee’s whole wage (commission only payments).

-When can an employee be paid commission as an incentive?
+When an employee can be paid commission as an incentive

 An employee can be paid commission as an incentive at any time.